kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 ### Containers involved

-- **Web Service Container**: This container runs the Flask application, serving as the frontend for the chatbot.
+- **Web Service Container**: This container runs the Flask application, serving as the frontend for the chatbot

-- **Redis Container**: This container runs the Redis server, providing caching functionality for the chatbot responses.
+- **Redis Container**: This container runs the Redis server, providing caching functionality for the chatbot responses

 <img src="images/docker.png" width="900" height="140" style="display: block; margin-left: auto; margin-right: auto;" />

 ### How do the containers communicate?

 - The containers communicate via Docker's internal networking
 - The Flask application running in the web service container communicates with the Redis server container using the standard Redis client-server communication protocol over TCP/IP
 - The Flask application sends requests to the Redis server to retrieve cached responses or store new responses, improving performance by reducing the need for repeated computation of responses

 <img src="images/flow.png" width="590" height="300" style="display: block; margin-left: auto; margin-right: auto;"/>